Scott van-der-Sluis: Shelbourne

 On 16 June 2022, Van-der-Sluis signed for League of Ireland Premier Division club Shelbourne.
 On 26 August 2022, he made his debut for Shelbourne, keeping a clean sheet in a 4-0 FAI Cup win against Bonagee United.
 On 30 November 2022, he renewed his contract with Shelbourne for the upcoming 2023 season.

-In June 2023, it was announced that he had left the club without making a league appearance, in order to participate on Love Island; Shelbourne manager Damien Duff said Van-der-Sluis would not be returning to the club.
+In June 2023, it was announced that he had left the club without making a league appearance, in order to participate on Love Island.
+Shelbourne manager Damien Duff said Van-der-Sluis would not be returning to the club.

+In late 2025 he joined Bangor City 1876 but did not make a first-team appearance.

 International career

-He has represented Wales at U15, U16 and U17 level a total of 10 times, winning the Victory Shield in 2015.
+Van-der-Sluis has represented Wales at U15, U16 and U17 level a total of 10 times, winning the Victory Shield in 2015.

 Personal life

 Van-der-Sluis is the younger brother of former footballer Jamie Reed.

 Love Island

-In 2023, Van-der-Sluis was confirmed as a contestant on the tenth series of Love Island, entering the villa as a "bombshell" on Day 11.
-He was dumped alongside Abi Moores on Day 52.
-Less than a month after being dumped from British version, Van-der-Sluis joined the fifth series of Love Island USA.
-He was eliminated after just one week.
+In 2023, Van-der-Sluis was confirmed as a contestant on the tenth series of Love Island, entering the villa as a bombshell on Day 11 and departing on Day 52..
+Less than a month after leaving the British version, Van-der-Sluis joined the fifth series of Love Island USA where he was eliminated after just one week.
 He then took part in the spin-off Love Island Games, where he was dumped after three days.
-Since Van-der-Sluis has appeared on three different versions on the Love Island franchise in under three months, he is one of the most frequent contestants to appear in the show's history.
+Since he appeared on three different versions of the Love Island franchise in under three months, he became one of the most frequent contestants to appear in the show's history.
+In 2026, Van-der-Sluis entered the third series of Love Island: All Stars as the first bombshell on Day 1, reaching the final alongside partner Leanne Amaning and finishing in third place.